bitrise-io/devcenter/docs/getting-started/builds-and-workflows.md

 and run with the [open source Bitrise CLI](https://www.bitrise.io/cli).

-The app's build configuration can be specified as a `yaml` (`bitrise.yml`) config, which you can modify in [bitrise.io](https://www.bitrise.io)'s Workflow editor (on your app's Bitrise.io page click the `Workflows` tab), or [yaml editor](http://blog.bitrise.io/2016/02/12/edit-your-yaml-files-like-a-boss.html) directly.
+The app's build configuration can be specified as a `yaml` (`bitrise.yml`) config, which you can modify in [bitrise.io](https://www.bitrise.io)'s graphical Workflow Editor UI (on your app's Bitrise.io page click the `Workflows` tab), or [yaml editor](http://blog.bitrise.io/2016/02/12/edit-your-yaml-files-like-a-boss.html) directly.

 On the graphical UI of the Workflow editor, you are able to add, remove, and reorder the build steps.